pentestfunctions/powerhacker/README.md

 # PowerHacker :zap: README

 Welcome to PowerHacker, a PowerShell-based toolkit designed for penetration testers and cybersecurity professionals.
-PowerHacker automates the discovery of valuable Top-Level Domains (TLDs) and the setup of subdomains to facilitate efficient red team operations and security assessments.
+PowerHacker prefers utilizing valuable Top-Level Domains (TLDs) and the setup of subdomains to facilitate efficient red team operations and security assessments.

 ## :lock: Security Notice